-VMware Postgres includes pg_auto_failover, an open source extension for PostgreSQL, that monitors replication between Postgres instances and manages automatic failover for a group of Postgres nodes. pg_auto_failover is optimised for simplicity and correctness, and orchestrates business continuity in a clustered Postgres environment.
+VMware Postgres includes pg_auto_failover, an open source extension for PostgreSQL. pg_auto_failover facilitates the creation of a High Availability (HA) configuration, monitors replication between Postgres instances, and manages automatic failover for a group of Postgres nodes.

 The pg_auto_failover architecture requires three key components as a minimum:

 - a pg_auto_failover monitor node that acts both as a witness and an orchestrator

 - a Postgres secondary node, using by default a synchronous hot standby setup

 This architecture guarantees availability of the Postgres service to users and applications, while automating maintenance operations.

 For more details on the key architecture concepts of pg_auto_failover, see Architecture Basics in the pg_auto_failover documentation.

 pg_auto_failover is included with the VMware Postgres release, and installed during the

 rpm package installation.
 For details see Installing the Postgres Server RPM.